-The Continuous Improvement/Business Systems Administration team at Lion Nathan is responsible for ensuring data integrity, compliance to key processes and visibility of information relating to several core systems.
+The Continuous Improvement/Business Systems Administration team at Lion Nathan is responsible for ensuring data integrity, compliance with key processes, and visibility of information relating to several core systems.
 These include the ERP (Enterprise Resource Planning) system, the web-based procurement system, and others.

-A range of products are used internally to effect regular scheduled processing, regular data ‘logic checks’ and other tasks.
-In some cases these solutions are VBA/Excel based solutions, and in others they are ASP.NET/SQL Server 2008 based tools delivered via the intranet.
+A range of products is used internally to effect regularly scheduled processing, regular data ‘logic checks’ and other tasks.
+In some cases, these solutions are VBA/Excel-based solutions and in others, they are ASP.NET/SQL Server 2008 based tools delivered via the intranet.

-The types of tasks typically encountered, and for which Aspose.Total for .NET was selected, included:
+Following is the list of tasks we typically encountered and therefore Aspose.Total for .NET was selected:

 - Programmatic generation of PDF reporting to end-users, to be pushed to users via emails.